-What are the differences between King III and King IV?
+What are the main differences between King III and King IV?

+There’s also been a reduction in the size of the King Code and Report as well.
 King III had 75 principles whereas King IV only has 17 principles in total.
-The 17th principle only applies to institutional investors.
+The 17th principle only applies to institutional investors, so organisations are left with 16 principles that they have to comply with.
 The King IV Report™ has been scaled down to only 82 pages.
 Previously the codes and reports were published separately but King IV integrates the code into the report.
 The Report has decreased in size and is more applicable to its audience.
 The document is easier to read and understand.
 This helps smaller companies to apply the principles in their businesses.

-King IV vs King III regards IT Governance
+King IV vs King III regarding IT Governance

 IT governance is one of the key areas where King III and King IV are different.
 For IT governance, one of the most notable differences between the King Codes is that King IV emphasises that governance should focus on technology and information as separate issues, not one.
 This is a significant departure from King III, which focused on technology rather than information.
 Data governance (or information governance) becomes even more important because of King IV.

 Another difference in King IV is that the governing body will now have to set the direction for how the organisation will achieve good governance of technology and information.
 This suggests that you will now have to formulate a policy document specifically containing the organisation’s approach.
 It will also require awareness-raising sessions or workshops with management and the staff.
 King IV even requires your service providers to have good IT governance and places an added responsibility on you to evaluate their compliance.

 - Disclosing how you have applied or plan to apply IT governance at the end of each financial year that starts on or after 1 April 2017 – the King IV effective date.